 - Add 1/3 cup pumpkin seeds, 3 T flax seed, and 1 tsp sea salt and gently fold into your batter.
 Don’t over-mix.

 - Transfer batter evenly to loaf pans.
-You can use one large loaf pan, or 4 mini loaf pans (pictured).
+You can use one large loaf pan (for a denser, large loaf), or 4 mini loaf pans (pictured, and recommended – I just like how it comes out better).
 You can line your loaf pan with parchment paper, or use a little olive oil to coat the pan.
 Garnish with a sprinkle of pumpkin seeds, flax seeds, and sea salt.

-- Cover and let the batter rise for another 30-60 minutes inside your oven.
+- Cover and let the batter rise for another 30-60 minutes.